ChengSashankh/quick-api-server/README.md

 - To enable router level header validation, add `"validate": true` to config/settings.json
 - To add an endpoint, use the routers in routes/user.js and routes/admin.js to add your endpoints.
+- Add your computate / processing code to compute/

+## Example use cases

+This repository was

+- used to develop [Find and Seek](https://devpost.com/software/find-and-seek-n0ejt9) for a hackathon.
+API server exposed through public IP ( running on EC2 ) for a demo.

+- used for [clip](https://github.com/ChengSashankh/clip), a personal project requiring a centralized API server to handle multi-platform collaborative clipboard.